Low-energy atmospheric neutrino flux calculation with accelerator-data-driven tuning: Simulation configuration

 Our simulation \cite{HKKM2015} is a full 3D MC that tracks all particles produced in the air shower.
 In the simulation, primary cosmic rays (protons and nuclei) are injected from 100 km altitude into the Earth's atmosphere with the flux model~\cite{HKKM2004} based on measurements by satellite and balloon experiments~\cite{AMS,BESS}.
 The particles are transported in the air with a geomagnetic field based on the IGRF model~\cite{IGRF} and then interact with a nucleus in the air in accordance with atmospheric density modeled by NRMSISE-00~\cite{NRMSISE}.
 All secondary particles are also tracked in the same manner.
 As illustrated in Fig.~\ref{fig:interactionChain}, neutrinos are eventually produced through particle decays at the end of a chain of hadronic interactions.
 Among these neutrinos, the energy and arrival direction of those hitting a virtual detector placed at an arbitrary location are recorded.

 Particle production from hadronic interactions is simulated based on the event generator JAM~\cite{JAM} for incident kinetic energies below 31 GeV/c and on DPMJET-III~\cite{DPM} for higher energies.
 Instead of running the full event generator, we use an inclusive approach based on pre-tabulated multiplicity and momentum distributions, which simplifies and speeds up the calculation.
+The multiplicity of each particle species is given by a lookup table:

 where $E_{kin},x_{in}$, and $x_{out}$ are input parameters of the table, which represent the kinetic energy of an incident particle, a type of incident particle, and a type of generated particle, respectively.
 The following light and long-lived hadrons are considered as $x_{in}$ and $x_{out}$: $x_{in(out)} = p,n,\bar{p},\bar{n},\pi^\pm,K^\pm,K^0$.
 Other hadrons are considered to decay immediately and only their decay products appear in the simulation.
 When the incident particle is He, it is decomposed into two protons and two neutrons, and then the $f_{mul}$ for nucleons is applied.
 Thus, from an interaction caused by $x_{in}$ with $E_{kin}$ energy, we immediately calculate how many $\pi^{+}$s, $\pi^{-}$s, $K^{+}$s, ... are generated.
 If $f_{mul}$ is not an integer, it is stochastically rounded (e.g., if $f_{mul}$ = 3.2, the value 3 (4) is selected with a probability of 0.8 (0.2).)
 In the code, the calculation of the momentum and direction, $p_{out}$ and $\theta$, of each generated particle is also sped up by random sampling from the pre-defined $p$-$\theta$ distribution,